-Allow me to say this right from the start – if you’re still not using a habit tracker, or your current planner doesn’t have one, you should strongly consider having (or adding) one because there are many habit tracker benefits (and I’ll tell you all about them in a second).
+Allow me to say this right from the start – if you’re still not using a habit tracker, or your current planner doesn’t have one, you should strongly consider getting (or adding) one because there are many habit tracker benefits (and I’ll tell you all about them in a second).

 With just one additional page per month, you’ll get a lot in return, believe me.